 6) Elephant Road & Castle Square

 Elephant Road incorporates a number of railway arch businesses, including Corsica Studios.
 Since 2017, this busy stretch of the Low Line has opened onto Castle Square (built as part of the town centre development).
 Beyond that, lies the green expanse of Elephant Park.
 Castle Square is home to many of the traders formerly at the shopping centre.
-A new pedestrian crossing is being built across New Kent Road to help people reach Elephant Road and Castle Square safely from Rockingham Street.
+A new pedestrian crossing was built across New Kent Road in 2022 to help people reach Elephant Road and Castle Square safely from Rockingham Street.

 7) Walk Elephant – Marlborough Close